lucasxia01/mux-proofs-impl/README.md

-# MuxProofs Coset Lookup
+# MuxProofs Succinct Vector Lookup

-Rust implementation of the Coset Lookup protocol from MuxProofs.
+Rust implementation of the Succinct Vector Lookup protocol from MuxProofs, as well as a Naive Vector Lookup protocol for comparison.

 **AsiaCrypt 2024** Zijing Di, Lucas Xia, Wilson Nguyen, Nirvan Tyagi.
 MUXProofs: Succinct Arguments for Machine Computation from Tuple Lookups.